 MICHIGAN SPEECH-LANGUAGE-HEARING ASSOCIATION

 The preservation of the highest standards of integrity and ethical principles is vital to the successful discharge of the responsibilities of all members.
-This Code of Ethics has been promulgated by the Association in an effort to highlight the fundamental rules, and is considered essential to this basic purpose.
+This Code of Ethics has been promulgated by the Association in an effort to highlight the fundamental rules and is considered essential to this basic purpose.
 The failure to specify any particular responsibility or practice in the Code of Ethics should not be construed as denial of the existence of other responsibilities or practices that are equally important.
 Any act that is in violation of the spirit and purpose of this Code of Ethics shall be unethical practice.
-It is the responsibility of each member to advise the appropriate governing board of instances of violation of the principles incorporated in the code.
+It is the responsibility of each member to advise the Ethics and Standards Committee of instances of violation of the principles incorporated in the Code.

 The ethical responsibilities of the member require that the welfare of persons served professionally be considered paramount.

 1. The member who engages in paid professional clinical work must possess appropriate qualifications.